ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       [csteffen@ngale-bastion-1 ~]$

 #.
-SSH to your login node using the appropriate :ref:`hostname <node_hostnames>` following this syntax:
+SSH to your login node, using the appropriate :ref:`hostname <node_hostnames>`, following this syntax:

    .. code-block::